 Know Who is Liable for Your Belongings

 While movers are required to be financially responsible for any damaged or lost items, the extent of their financial responsibility is often limited and varies from company to company.
-Most moving companies are only required to offer compensation based on the weight of the damaged item, and it is rarely %100.
-Ask your perspective moving company about their Valuation Policy and how much of a fee getting full valuation protection would be.
+Most moving companies are only required to offer compensation based on the weight of the damaged item, and it is rarely 100%.
+Ask your prospective Dallas TX apartment movers company about their Valuation Policy and how much of a fee getting full valuation protection would be.
 This would fully cover any items damaged in the moving process.

 Purge.
 Purge as Much as You Can

 Take a lesson from Marie Kondo and assess the belongings that you truly love and the ones that don’t “bring you joy.”
 Okay, as hippie-ish as M.K’s methods might sound, a long-distance move is a good time to downsize as much as you can.
 You never really know just how much stuff you have until you have to pack and move it all, and you need to be sure what you have will actually fit the way you would want it to in your new space.
 If you are like most Americans, you might have piles and boxes of things tucked away that you have not thought about or needed in years.
 If it is worth the effort of reorganizing, packing, moving, unpacking, and finding a place in your new location, great!
 Do that.
 If not, it might be a good time to utilize the many resources and apps available to sell or donate items you no longer need.

 Organize Your Packing Process